openmediatransport/libomt/README.md

 libomt uses the .NET Native AOT Deployment to build a native shared library with C exports

+## Getting Started

+Prebuilt binaries of libomt for both Windows and MacOS is available in the Releases page for libomtnet here: https://github.com/openmediatransport/libomtnet/releases

 ## Requirements

+libvmx shared library (included in the prebuilt binaries)

-.NET 8.0 for Windows, Linux or MacOS libvmx shared library
+.NET 8.0 for Windows, Linux or MacOS (.NET not required unless compiling from source)

-## Getting Started

-Prebuild binaries of libomt for both Windows and MacOS is available in the Releases page for libomtnet here: https://github.com/openmediatransport/libomtnet/releases

 ## Compiling